vitest-dev/vitest/docs/guide/snapshot.md

 Snapshot tests are a very useful tool whenever you want to make sure the output of your functions does not change unexpectedly.

-When using snapshot, Vitest will take a snapshot of the given value, then compares it to a reference snapshot file stored alongside the test.
+When using snapshot, Vitest will take a snapshot of the given value, then compare it to a reference snapshot file stored alongside the test.
 The test will fail if the two snapshots do not match: either the change is unexpected, or the reference snapshot needs to be updated to the new version of the result.

 ## Use Snapshots